bozsahin/knuth-conjecture/README.md

 2 and 1 are very long from either base, and the trick of avoiding ! is a hack.
 1 is easy from either base without !, but 2 is not reachable from 3 without !.

-You can avoid the back by supplying the :operators yourself.
+You can avoid the hack by supplying the :operators yourself.
 Try different orders too.